frc1675/brownbook/labs/lab-2-math.md

 **Background Info**

-Up until this point, we've thought of programs as following one path which is each instruction from the top to the bottom.
-If statements and their variations allow us to break this flow a little bit.
+Up until this point, we've thought of programs as following one path, which is each instruction from the top to the bottom.
+If statements and their variants allow us to break this flow a little bit.
 The basic structure of an if statement is:
 ``` java
 if (/*conditional statement 1*/) {
     //path 1